MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 Complete the following steps in order to return to Customer 360:
 -	**If you a returning user, follow those steps**:
     - **Clicking the Offer Link**:
     - **Choosing an instance**: When you first used Customer 360 an instance was created for you.
 Copy paste this instance into your browser to continue using Customer 360.
-If, as part of using Customer 360, you plan to create multiple instances, it’s highly recommended to give them an identifiable names through the **Settings** screen.
+If, as part of using Customer 360, you plan to create multiple instances, it’s highly recommended to give them identifiable names through the **Settings** screen.

 //add image 2:
 []